-Appendices are different than supplemental materials; they are essential to the manuscript and are typeset with the text.
-Include appendices in the text file after all figure captions and tables (Appendix D).
+Appendices are different than online supporting information; they are essential to the manuscript and are typeset with the text.
+Include appendices in the text file after all figure captions and tables (see Short Guidelines template).
 Use first-level headings for Appendix titles.
 Appendices are printed at the end of the article and are used to add understanding to the manuscript without disrupting the flow of the text.